RedSlifer/Training-Python/README.md

-Repository for algorithms written in C++ Language
+Repository for algorithms written in Python Language